mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 }
 ```

-> NOTE: There are likely other ways of adding a band of color around a label, but this was a quick way to get what I wanted accomplished.
+> **NOTE** There are likely other ways of adding a band of color around a label, but this was a quick way to get what I wanted accomplished.

 ![image](images/chapter8/styling-5.PNG)